Go Back

 Notes

-• Add the topping and the decoration right before serving, otherwise the meringue will get soaked by the moisture, and we want it crispy.
+• Add the topping and the decoration right before serving, otherwise, the meringue will get soggy from the moisture.

 Nutrition